Comodoro Rivadavia

 Founded by decree on February 23, 1901, as a port for the inland settlement of Sarmiento, the first settler was Francisco Pietrobelli.
 Early settlers included Boers escaping British rule in South Africa, as well as Welsh settlers.
 The town was named in honour of shipping minister Martín Rivadavia, a proponent of the development of Southern Argentina.
 It has been prosperous since 1907, when a drilling crew searching for water struck oil at a depth of 539 meters.

 The city is the home of the main faculty of the National University of Patagonia San Juan Bosco.
 Its cathedral is the seat of the Diocese of Comodoro Rivadavia, of which the Bishop is, since 2005, Virginio Domingo Bressanelli.
 The Cathedral is dedicated to San Juan Bosco, the only cathedral in the world dedicated to the founder of the Salesian Order.
 It was inaugurated in 1979, although the crypt itself had been dedicated in 1949.

 Rada Tilly is a beach resort and now suburb 12 km south of Comodoro.
 The National Museum of Petroleum is located in the General Mosconi neighbourhood 3 km north of central Comodoro Rivadavia.
 It was opened in 1987 by the state-owned oil company YPF.

 Comodoro Rivadavia is served by General Enrique Mosconi International Airport (Airport Code CRD/SAVC) with daily flights to Buenos Aires and many other Patagonian cities, as it is the main hub of LADE.
+An area control centre is located here, providing enroute air traffic control services over southern Argentina and the Falkland Islands.